sabine33/Real-Time-HTML-Editor/README.md

-# Real TIME HTML EDITOR PROJECT
+# Real Time HTML Editor

 This is a real time html editor which provides live preview of your html code as soon as you type.
 It also has storage built in so your code won't vanish on reload.